jamesmcdonald112/dev-journal/to fix/learning-notes/Commitlint.md

 chore: update dependencies
 ```

-This feature is not covered by [[learning-notes/Biome]], as Biome only cares about your code, not your [[Git]] history.
+This feature is not covered by [[to fix/learning-notes/Biome]], as Biome only cares about your code, not your [[Git]] history.

-Commitlint is a [[learning-notes/Husky]] hook, and the structure will be like this:
+Commitlint is a [[to fix/learning-notes/Husky]] hook, and the structure will be like this:

 ```
 git commit -m "something"